stevecallear/grappa/README.md

 ```

 ### Error handling
 By default the authorizor will return `codes.Unauthenticated` for all errors to avoid leaking internal information.
-It is possible to override this behaviour to implement logging or error customisation:
+It is possible to override this behaviour to implement logging or error customisation.
 ```
 auth := grappa.New(grappa.RSA(publicKey), func(o *grappa.Options) {
     o.ErrorFn = func(ctx grappa.Context, err error) error {